 Sales Performance Management is the practice of overseeing and guiding employees to improve their ability to sell products or services.

-A key objective of the Sales Performance Management process is to educate and motivate sales professionals to set their own goals—and reach these goals by following sales effectiveness best practices.
+A key objective of the Sales Performance Management process is to educate and motivate sales professionals to set their own plan and goals—and reach these goals by following sales effectiveness best practices.

 SPM is Not Just About Incentives and Compensation Management